Dental implant

 The final prosthetic can be either fixed, where a person cannot remove the denture or teeth from their mouth, or removable, where they can remove the prosthetic.
 In each case an abutment is attached to the implant fixture.
 Where the prosthetic is fixed, the crown, bridge or denture is fixed to the abutment either with lag screws or with dental cement.
 Where the prosthetic is removable, a corresponding adapter is placed in the prosthetic so that the two pieces can be secured together.

-The risks and complications related to implant therapy divide into those that occur during surgery (such as excessive bleeding or nerve injury), those that occur in the first six months (such as infection and failure to osseointegrate) and those that occur long-term (such as peri-implantitis and mechanical failures).
-In the presence of healthy tissues, a well-integrated implant with appropriate biomechanical loads can have 5-year plus survival rates from 93 to 98 percent and 10 to 15 year lifespans for the prosthetic teeth.
+The risks and complications related to implant therapy divide into those that occur during surgery (such as excessive bleeding or nerve injury, inadequate primary stability), those that occur in the first six months (such as infection and failure to osseointegrate) and those that occur long-term (such as peri-implantitis and mechanical failures).
+In the presence of healthy tissues, a well-integrated implant with appropriate biomechanical loads can have 5-year plus survival rates from 93 to 98 percent and 10-to-15-year lifespans for the prosthetic teeth.
 Long-term studies show a 16- to 20-year success (implants surviving without complications or revisions) between 52% and 76%, with complications occurring up to 48% of the time.
-Artificial intelligence is relevant as the basis for clinical decision support systems at the present time.
-Intelligent systems are used as an aid in determining the success rate of implants.

 Medical uses

 The primary use of dental implants is to support dental prosthetics (i.e. false teeth).
-Modern dental implants make use of osseointegration, the biologic process where bone fuses tightly to the surface of specific materials such as titanium and some ceramics.
+Modern dental implants work through a biologic process where bone fuses tightly to the surface of specific materials such as titanium and some ceramics.
 The integration of implant and bone can support physical loads for decades without failure.

-The US has seen an increasing use of dental implants, with usage increasing from 0.7% of patients missing at least one tooth (1999 - 2000), to 5.7% (2015 - 2016), and was projected to potentially reach 26% in 2026.
-Implants are used to replace missing individual teeth (single tooth restorations), multiple teeth, or to restore edentulous dental arches (implant retained fixed bridge, implant-supported overdenture).
-While use of dental implants in the US has increased, other treatments to tooth loss exist (see Missing tooth replacement, Tooth Loss).
+The US has seen an increasing use of dental implants, with usage increasing from 0.7% of patients missing at least one tooth (1999–2000), to 5.7% (2015–2016), and was projected to potentially reach 26% in 2026.
+Implants are used to replace missing individual teeth (single tooth restorations), multiple teeth, or to restore edentulous (toothless) dental arches (implant retained fixed bridge, implant-supported overdenture).
+While use of dental implants in the US has increased, other treatments to tooth loss exist.

 Dental implants are also used in orthodontics to provide anchorage (orthodontic mini implants).
 Orthodontic treatment might be required prior to placing a dental implant.

-An evolving field is the use of implants to retain obturators (removable prosthesis used to fill a communication between the oral and maxillary or nasal cavities).
-Facial prosthetics, used to correct facial deformities (e.g. from cancer treatment or injuries) can use connections to implants placed in the facial bones.
+An evolving field is the use of implants to retain obturators (removable prostheses used to fill a communication between the oral and maxillary or nasal cavities).
+Facial prosthetics, used to correct facial deformities (e.g. from cancer treatment or injuries), can use connections to implants placed in the facial bones.
 Depending on the situation the implant may be used to retain either a fixed or removable prosthetic that replaces part of the face.